 Tanzania also acknowledges the religious festivals of Eid al-Adha, Eid el Fitr, Maulid Day, Easter, Good Friday, and Easter Monday.
 The specific dates of Islamic holidays change every year.

 Full-time employees are entitled to at least 28 consecutive days’ of paid leave every year.
 This leave does not include public holidays that may occur within the leave period.
 An employee who has not completed 6 months of service does not get this paid leave benefit.

 At the end of every 2nd year, employers provide a travel assistance allowance to help employees pay for transportation costs when taking leave.
 The law does not stipulate the amount of assistance that should be paid.
 Instead, the employer and employee must negotiate this amount and include the terms of the arrangement in a collective bargaining agreement, human resources manual, or employment contract.

 An employer cannot require or permit an employee to work during any period of annual leave.
 An employer may determine when annual leave is to be taken.
 An employer is required to pay remuneration to employees before the commencement of their leave.
 The law prohibits payment in lieu of leave whether an employee consents or not.

 Pregnant employees are allowed to go on 84 days of paid maternity leave.
-An employee may start her maternity leave from four weeks prior to the probable date of childbirth.
-No employee may start work before a gap of six weeks post childbirth unless a medical practitioner certifies her fitness for work.
+An employee may start her maternity leave from 4 weeks prior to the probable date of childbirth.
+No employee may start work before a gap of 6 weeks post childbirth unless a medical practitioner certifies her fitness for work.